Your Tampa Defective Products Lawyer

-- Did injury occur under the normal, proscribed use of the product?
+- Did the injury occur under the normal, proscribed use of the product?

 - What was the extent of the harm or injury?

-- How knowledgable did the manufacturer presume the user to be about the product?
+- How knowledgeable did the manufacturer presume the user to be about the product?

 - How much did the product’s warning label assume about the knowledge and experience of the intended user?

 - Was the warning stated in a manner that was clear and easy to understand?